 Getting married in Dubai follows a set of procedures like in any other country.
 It mostly depends on the couple’s residency status, citizenship, and even nationality.
 There are documents that are required and some that are needed to be attested.

-To be firstly approved to be legally married, the couples must be both at least 18 years old.
+To be firstly approved to be legally married / court marriage in Dubai, the couples must be both at least 18 years old.
 Second, they should have two witnesses with IDs with them.

 There are several requirements that an embassy or a church requires, which depends on the above-mentioned factors (nationality, citizenship, etc.).
 However, the usual documents that are required by them are the ones below: